zuleyha-erdogan/zuleyha-erdogan/README.md

 📚 I continuously improve myself through research and self-learning to stay up-to-date with new techniques.

-📊 I plan to work on data science projects in the future as well.

 🌟 I share my projects as open-source on GitHub, combining learning with contributing to the software development community.